 It is well known that at the time of the ceasefire and the peace process – 1994 to 1998 – paramilitary images disappear from republican murals.
 While there are still images of historical figures bearing weapons, both from the Troubles and before, there are no longer any “hooded gunmen” murals, that is, no images of active IRA volunteers on manoeuvres or images glorifying their weaponry.
 Here is Bill Rolston (“Re-imaging: Mural Painting and the state in Northern Ireland”, International Journal Of Cultural Studies 15.5, 2012, p.
 451): “on their own initiative and without any state funding republicans removed the guns and masked men from their murals.
 From that point, the only guns to be found in republican murals were in memorials to dead comrades or in murals on historical themes.”
-This was perhaps only one such mural, painted in the Markets area of Belfast, and this might date to the break in the ceasefire.
+This was perhaps only one such mural, (included below,) painted in the Markets area of Belfast, and this might date to the break in the ceasefire.

-It’s also worth noting that at the same time as the guns disappear, the lark and the phoenix disappear from republican murals.
+It’s also worth noting that at the same time as the gunmen and their guns disappear, the lark and the phoenix disappear from republican murals.
 During peace talks one might expect the phoenix to disappear, on account of its close association with the IRA.
 But since there were republican prisoners until their release after the Good Friday Agreement (in batches from October 1998 to July 2000), one might expect the lark to continue to fly.
 Instead, however, the dove is used to symbolise the plight of current prisoners and the importance of their release to the peace process.
 The dove, whose basic meaning is peace, promises to set the prisoners free, often flying with a set of keys in its mouth.
-This freedom can only come about because the struggle of the prisoners has ended, and so the lark, in its original meaning, is no longer suitable.
+This freedom can only come about because the struggle of the prisoners has ended, and so the lark, in its original meaning of resistance, is no longer suitable.

 So strong is this association between the lark and the non-conforming prisoners before the peace process that murals from relating to prisoners after the peace (from so-called “dissident” groups) do not use the lark to represent prisoners but only barbed wire.